 El Taller Latino Americano™ (The Latin American Workshop™) is a 501(c)(3) community-based non-profit arts and education institution founded in New York City in 1979 to bridge the gap between Latin Americans and North Americans through the language of art, dance and music.

-El Taller is located in a landmarked loft space on Broadway and W. 104th St. and offers its community a varied menu of Spanish and English language classes, arts programming, music and that seek not only to educate, but to engage and gather diverse groups together culturally and linguistically on the common ground of creativity.
-Over 500 people each month meet to share ideas, participate in the classes and to find creative inspiration and a refuge in the middle of New York City.
+El Taller is located in El Barrio's Artspace PS 109 on East 99th between 2nd and 3rd and offers its community a varied menu of Spanish and English language classes, arts programming, and music.
+El Taller seeks not only to educate, but also to engage and gather diverse groups together culturally and linguistically on the common ground of creativity.
+Over 500 people each month meet to share ideas, participate in classes and find creative inspiration and a refuge in the middle of New York City.

 Our partnerships include work in the public school system, hospitals and other community organizations.
 We reach school age children through Sesame Street, immigrant populations through Misa Campesina for Peace, the medical community through our alliance with Health and Hospitals Corporation; and art lovers city wide working with the MTA Mural Project, Latido Latino on HBO and Nonesuch Records.